5 Factors More Important Than Rate of Return

 There’s an Art and Science to Financial Planning

-But if it’s just, “Hey, I want to retire.
-I need $6,000 a month to spend.”
-Great.
-OK.
-That’s back to the envelope math.
-That’s it?
-Just $6,000 a month or whatever it is?
-There’s got to be more to it.
+If you just want to retire and want $X-amount a month to spend, put some more thought into it.
+That’s just back of the envelope math.
 That’s where the art of financial planning comes in.
 There’s an art part of it, and there’s a science part of it.

-The art of it is really connecting with your CFP® professional so that they understand what’s important to you so that when they’re looking at your financial plan, underlying investments, your tax planning, and all of that.
-They’re thinking about you and what’s important in your life.
+The art of it is connecting with your CFP® professional so that they understand what’s important to you.
+That way when they’re looking at your financial plan, underlying investments, your tax planning, and other factors, they’re thinking about you and what’s important in your life.
 You don’t become a number that way.

 Needs, Wants, and Wishes

 When we start the financial planning process, we divide it up into three factors: needs, wants, and wishes.
 The needs are the things that are essential to everyday life.
 That’s the way you live.
 It’s your existence.